-The ROC Supply Chain Guidelines available on the ROC website Resources page cover the required practices and documentation for the harvest, storage, processing, packaging, and distribution of agricultural product intended to carry a ROC claim on- or off-product.
-Certain processors and handlers may need to register as a supply chain actor with the ROA as described in the Supply Chain Guidelines.
-A link to the registration form is available on the ROC website Resources page under "Supply Chain Actors."
+The Regenerative Organic Certified® Supply Chain Guidelines available on the Resources page cover the required practices and documentation for the harvest, storage, processing, packaging, and distribution of agricultural product intended to carry a Regenerative Organic Certified® claim on- or off-product.
+Certain processors and handlers may need to submit a Supply Chain Actor Disclosure form with the ROA as described in the Supply Chain Guidelines.
+A link to the form is available on the Resources page.

 Exempt operation: An entity that meets the exemption criteria of the USDA NOP rules.
-Exempt operations still need to abide by the chain of custody requirements and the supply chain guidelines for ROC.
+Exempt operations still need to abide by the chain of custody requirements and the supply chain guidelines for Regenerative Organic Certified®.
 Exempt operations include entities that do not handle the raw unpackaged organic product.
 They include entities that store or transport packaged bulk or finished goods, and wholesalers and retailers that sell packaged, labeled organic product.